I Want To...

 Research Interests: Primary and secondary epithelial tumors of the ovary and fallopian tube; diagnostic gynecologic pathology; serous borderline tumor ...read more

 401 North Broadway

 Baltimore, MD 21231-2410 map

 Dr. Russell Vang is Professor of Pathology and Gynecology and Obstetrics at the Johns Hopkins University School of Medicine.
 His area of clinical expertise is gynecologic pathology.
-Dr. Vang serves as the director of the Division of Gynecologic Pathology In-house Service, and he is also a member of the Gynecologic Pathology Consultation Service.
+Dr. Vang serves as the director of the Division of Gynecologic Pathology In-house Service and co-director of the Gynecologic Pathology Consultation Service.